A different kind of therapy deep thinkers, big feelers, and sensitive souls.

 Meet Brooke

-Brooke Nielsen Yang is a trauma-informed therapist and the founder of the Therapeutic Center for Highly Sensitive People.
-For over 15 years, she has helped highly sensitive and neurodivergent people move beyond self-doubt and overwhelm and into a more grounded and empowered relationship with themselves and their lives.
+Brooke is a trauma-informed therapist and the founder of the Therapeutic Center for Highly Sensitive People.
+For over 15 years, she has helped highly sensitive and neurodivergent people move beyond self-doubt and overwhelm and into a more grounded and empowered relationship with themselves.

 In recent years, her practice has expanded to include ketamine-assisted psychotherapy (KAP), offering additional pathways for healing and transformation when traditional therapy alone hasn’t been enough.

-Brooke is also the founder of Intuitive Warrior, a coaching and educational space devoted to helping sensitive, creative, and intuitive people discover the gifts hidden within their finely-tuned natures and live from a deeper sense of alignment and authenticity.
+Brooke is also the founder of Intuitive Warrior, a coaching and educational space devoted to helping sensitive, creative, and intuitive people live from a deeper sense of alignment and authenticity.

 Brooke Nielsen Yang, MA, LMFT